AdobeDocs/analytics.en/help/technotes/multicurrency.md

 Every report suite has a **base currency**.
 This currency dictates the context of all currency metrics (such as [Revenue](/help/components/metrics/revenue.md)).
 All currency data stored is in the report suite's base currency.

-## User level

-For Reports & Analytics, users can set a different currency than the report suite's base currency under [Report settings](/help/analyze/reports-analytics/report-settings.md).
-This setting is non-destructive, meaning that it does not alter the underlying data.
-Instead, it applies basic currency conversion to all reports viewed based on today's exchange rate.
-If you view the same report on different days, the numbers can change due to different daily exchange rates.

-Analysis Workspace currently does not offer user-level currency conversion.